 - a.
-Building wall materials may be combined on each Facade only horizontally, with the heavier below the lighter. - b.
-Streetscreens should be between 3.5 and 6 feet in height and constructed of a material matching the adjacent building Facade.
+Building wall materials may be combined on each Facade only horizontally, with the heavier below the lighter.
+When multiple building wall materials are combined horizontally they should be combined on each Facade in a manner that places the heavier material at the pedestrian level. - b.
+Streetscreens should be between 3.5 and 6 feet in height and constructed of a material matching the adjacent building Facade exterior finishes listed in guideline e.
 The Streetscreen may be replaced by a hedge or fence by Warrant.
-Streetscreens shall have openings no larger than necessary to allow automobile and pedestrian access. - c.
-All openings, including porches, galleries, arcades and windows, with the exception of storefronts, shall be square or vertical in proportion. - d.
-Openings above the first Story shall not exceed 50% of the total building wall area, with each Facade being calculated independently. - e.
-Doors and windows that operate as sliders are prohibited along Frontages. - f.
-Pitched roofs, if provided, shall be symmetrically sloped no less than 5:12, except that porches and attached sheds may be no less than 2:12. - g.
-Flat roofs shall be enclosed by parapets a minimum of 42 inches high, or as required to conceal mechanical equipment to the satisfaction of the CRC. - h.
-The exterior finish material on all Facades shall be limited to brick, wood siding, cementitious siding and/or stucco. - i.
-Balconies and porches shall be made of wood or metal. - j.
-Fences, if provided within the First Layer shall be painted.
-Fences at other Layers may be of wood board or chain link.
+Streetscreens shall should have openings no larger than necessary to allow automobile and pedestrian access. - c.
+All openings, inlcuding porches, galleries, arcades and windows, with the exception of storefronts, shall be square or vertical in proportion. - d.c.
+Openings above the first Story shall should not exceed 540% of the total building wall area, with each Facade being calculated independently. - e.
+Doors and windows that operate as sliders are prohibited along Public or Privage Frontages. - f.
+Pitched roofs, if provided, shall be symmetrically sloped no less than 5:12, except that porches and attached sheds may be no less than 2:12. - g.d.
+Flat (low slope) roofs shall should be enclosed by parapets a minimum of 42 inches high, or as required to conceal mechanical equipment to the satisfaction of the CRC. - h.e.
+The exterior finish material on all Facades shall should be limited to masonry brick, wood siding, cementitious siding and/or stucco. - i.f.
+Balconies and porches shall should be made of wood or metal. - j-g.
+Fences, if provided within the First Layer shall should be painted.
+Fences at other Layers may be of wood board or masonry chain link.

-5.4.6 Environmental Standards (T4)
+21-500.4.6 Environmental Standards (T4)